teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 	$ kubectl version
 	```

-### Uninstall
+### Uninstalling helm on macOS

-- Uninstall with `Homebrew`, type:
+- Uninstall helm with `Homebrew`, type the command:

 	```bash
 	$ brew uninstall kubernetes-helm
 	```

-	if you want to uninstall all version you have ever installed, type:
+	If you want to uninstall all versions you have ever installed, type the command:

 	```bash
 	$ brew uninstall --force kubernetes-helm
 	```

-- Uninstall from `rm` command, type:
+- Uninstall helm with the `rm` command, type the command:

 	```bash
 	$ rm -rf /usr/local/bin/helm # may be you need to run command with `sudo`